Frequently Asked Questions

 Do you have wifi?

-As part of our commitment to conscious living, we follow a strict Digital Detox Policy.
-We encourage retreat participants to step away from the digital world and come back to the flow of the present moment.
-We do have a guest computer available that can be used in case of emergency.
+As part of our commitment to conscious living, we follow a STRICT Digital Detox Policy.
+This allows retreat participants to step away from the digital world and come back to the flow of the present moment.
+We do have a guest computer available that can be used in case of emergency or for booking onward travel.
 On the afternoon of Day 5, we allow everyone to take out their digital devices in order to capture pictures or video of their experience.

 What style of yoga is practiced?